Read This First

 Prompt 4: What are other terms similar to “preponderance” that illegitimately suggest there is a threshold along the epistemic gradient at which disbelief should flip to belief?

-The anchors here are Preponderance, Some of the terms in the section above appear appropriate when the, and In Early Stages of Evidence Gathering.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Preponderance, Some of the terms in the section above appear appropriate when the, and In Early Stages of Evidence Gathering in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Preponderance of Evidence tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.